 Although I am called Pipestud by just about everyone in the pipes & tobaccos hobby, the name I go by most days from friends and family members is Steve (to be formal, my given name is Stephen Fallon).
 Back in 2001 when I decided to start selling pipes and pipe tobaccos on eBay, I wanted to come up with a name that would attract attention.
-After much pondering I decided that I wanted my eBay handle to be “Pipestud,” I thought that I’d first try that name out on my beautiful wife, Beverly, seen in this photo taken last year at the Las Vegas Pipe Show while she was holding her own pipe!
+After much pondering I decided that I wanted my eBay handle to be “Pipestud,” I thought that I’d first try that name out on my beautiful wife, Beverly, seen in this photo taken of us while posing for our church’s annual directory.
 She is the marketing Vice President at a local bank in Waco, Texas which is located about 10-miles north of where we live (Robinson, a rural community of about 8,000 people), and I depend on her judgement regarding marketing strategies and often run things by her first before making a marketing decision.
 One evening, while she was was sitting on a couch in the living room reading a book, I came in from my shop which is behind the house and said, “Bevy, I’ve finally decided on a name for the new eBay business that I’m starting.
 I’m going to call myself Pipestud!”
 She looked up from her book, smiled, and said, “That’s great honey.
 Who knows, you may now finally become a stud at something.”
 Sigh.

 I joined the pipe smoking hobby at the age of eighteen during my senior year of high school and my passion for this wonderful hobby has only grown over the past forty-eight years.
 I guess that I have just given away my age, but rather than say it, I’ll let you do the math.
 I was a disc jockey at a local radio station in Waco, and our news anchor was a distinguished older gentleman named Bill Herring.
 Bill always had a pipe in his mouth – well, except when he was broadcasting the news – and I loved his pipe and the smell of his tobacco.
 One day I got up the courage to ask Bill to take me to a local pipe shop to help me pick out a pipe and tobacco for myself.
 He agreed and the rest, as they say, is history.